nicolasparada/blog/content/posts/passwordless-auth-server.md

 defer r.Body.Close()
 ```

 We create a JSON decoder using the request body and decode to a user pointer.
-In case of error we return with a `400 Bad Request`.
+In case of an error, we return with a `400 Bad Request`.
 Don't forget to close the body reader.

 ```go
 errs := make(map[string]string)